kaliop-uk/ezfindsearchenginebundle/README.md

 This bundle introduces a wrapper around the legacy eZFind search engine, making it available to developers with the same search API available by default in eZ Publish 5.

+## Features

+* swap existing database-based content searches with solr-based searches by simply changing the name of *one* service used
+* supports most of the query criteria and sort clauses from the eZPublish kernel
+* allows to get back from searches either eZ5 Content objects or raw solr data (in both eZFind-decoded and SOLR-native format)
+* allows to sort by score
+* allows to use custom SOLR syntax for both query criteria and sort clauses
+* unlike the SolrSearchEngineBundle, does *not* overtake all existing content searches
+* optimized for speed of execution and memory usage (as much as we can without nuking eZFind)

 ## Setup

 ### Installation